- This event has passed.

 We will be focusing on providing valuable data for management using iNaturalist observations.
 There is an existing iNaturalist project page titled “Camp Leroy Shuman” here: www.inaturalist.org/observations?project_id=148841

 *This tour is offered by donations.
 Suggested donation amount is $10; but please donate any amount you believe this special tour is worth.
-Donations will benefit Native Prairies Association of Texas (conservation & land trust organization).
+Donations benefit Native Prairies Association of Texas (conservation & land trust organization).
 Donations are non-refundable.